ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 ### **Goals:**
 1. Accurately guess what HSV filter is being used
-2. Determine the threshold values for detecting a green flag and a cone
+2. Determine the threshold values for detecting a post-it note and an orange cone
 3. Code your racecar to stop when it sees an orange cone at a desired distance away

 ## Part 0: Setup